nahoraggreturn/nahoraggreturn.github.io/_posts/htb/Celestial/2018-08-08-HTB:Celestial.markdown

 ```

-Turns out i was partially right, http service was running but on port 3000 and the server was **Node.js**.
-Going to the site shows this 404 text
+Turns out i was partially right, http service was running but on port 3000 and the server was **Node.js** (I hate nodejs websites).
+Going to the site shows this 404 **text**.

 ![index]({{site.baseurl}}/assets/celestial/index.png){:class="img-responsive"}

 Yup, Nothing here and source code is also clean.

-_"When there is nothing in front, then there is something going on in the back"_.
+_"When there is nothing in front, there is something going on in the back"_.
 So let's intercept the request using **burp**.

 On the first request, the server was **setting** the cookie in profile parameter (see below)